-Distributions upon disability.
-If you should terminate employment because you are disabled, you will be eligible to receive a distribution of your vested account balance within a reasonable time following the date you terminate employment on account of disability.

-The following definition of disability applies for purposes of applying the distribution provisions under the Plan: Disabled means a Participant can no longer continue in the service of his employer because of a mental or physical condition that is likely to result in death or is expected to continue for a period of at least six months.
+Distribution upon disability.
+If you should terminate employment because you are disabled, you will be eligible to receive a distribution of your vested account balance under the Plan's normal distribution rules.
+The following definition of disability applies for purposes of applying the distribution provisions under the Plan: Disabled means a Participant can no longer continue in the service of the employer because of a mental or physical condition that is likely to result in death or is expected to continue for a period of at least six months.
 A Participant shall be considered Disabled only if he is eligible to receive a disability benefit under the terms of the Social Security Act.
 The Plan Administrator may establish reasonable procedures for determining whether you are disabled.

 Distributions upon death.
 If you should die before taking a distribution of your entire vested account balance, your remaining benefit will be distributed to your beneficiary or beneficiaries, as designated on the appropriate designated beneficiary election form.
-You should receive a designated beneficiary election form from Mass Mutual.
+You may request a designated beneficiary election form from the Plan Administrator.

 If you are married, your spouse generally is treated as your beneficiary, unless you and your spouse properly designate an alternative beneficiary to receive your benefits under the Plan.
 The Plan Administrator will provide you with information concerning the availability of death benefits under the Plan and your rights (and your spouse's rights) to designate an alternative beneficiary for such death benefits.
-If you do not designate a beneficiary to receive your benefits upon death, your benefits will be distributed first to your spouse.
-If you have no spouse at the time of death, your benefits will be distributed equally to your children.
-If you have no children at the time of your death, your benefits will be distributed to your estate.
-For this purpose, any designation of your spouse as designated beneficiary is automatically revoked upon a formal divorce decree unless you re-execute a new beneficiary designation form or enter into a valid qualified domestic relations order (QDRO).
+For purposes of determining your beneficiary to receive death distributions under the Plan, any designation of your spouse as beneficiary is automatically revoked upon a formal divorce decree unless you re-execute a new beneficiary designation form or enter into a valid Qualified Domestic Relations Order (QDRO).